nkg114mc/c-gomoku-cli/README.md

    * Read opening positions from `FILE`, in PLAINTEXT format.
 See section below about what is PLAINTEXT format.
    * `order` can be `random` or `sequential` (default value).
    * `srand` sets the seed of the random number generator to `N`.
 The default value `N=0` will set the seed automatically to an unpredictable number.
 Any non-zero number will generate a unique, reproducible random sequence.
  * `pgn FILE`: Save a dummy game to `FILE`, in PGN format.
 PGN format is for chess games.
 We replace the moves with some random chess moves but only keep the game result and player names.
-This dummy PGN file can be input by BaysianELO to compute ELO scores.
+This dummy PGN file can be input by [BayesianElo](https://www.remi-coulom.fr/Bayesian-Elo/) to compute ELO scores.
  * `sgf FILE`: Save a game to `FILE`, in SGF format.

 ### Engine Options